-Carpet cleaners at the higher end of the price range tend to offer the most powerful suction, while budget-friendly option usually have weaker suction.
+Carpet cleaners at the higher end of the price range tend to offer the most powerful suction, while budget-friendly options usually have weaker suction.

 It’s also handy to have a rinse feature on your carpet cleaner.
 That allows you to go over the carpet after you’ve cleaned, using just water to “polish” it for a final rinse.

-A carpet cleaner uses brushes to scrub the carpet with the cleaning solution and remove dirt and stains.
+A carpet cleaner uses brushes to scrub the carpet with the cleaning solution and remove stains and dirt.

 Some employ fixed brushes that don’t move on their own, while others utilize rotating or powered brushes that move independently of the cleaner itself.

-Powered brushes usually provide the deepest clean because they scrub at the carpet fibres more effectively.
+Powered brushes usually provide the deepest clean because they scrub at the carpet fibers more effectively.
 Carpet cleaners with fixed brushes tend to be more budget-friendly, though.